 TABLE 1, the results of the different models are presented.
-All models are estimated using the SAS statistical software package (SAS Institute, 2004).
+All models are estimated using the SAS statistical software package (25).
 For both the ARIMA and the regression models, the parameter estimations are shown.
 The significance of the coefficients is given between brackets.
 If a coefficient is not significant at the 95% level, the corresponding variable is dropped from the model, except for the seasonal dummies, that are kept together.
 If differencing is done, the order is indicated.
+For all models the Box-Ljung chi-square test statistic is used to assess the level of autocorrelation in the error terms at various lags.
+Normality of the error terms is tested by the Shapiro-Wilk, Kolmogorov-Smirnov, Cramer-von Mises and Anderson-Darling tests, all available in the If necessary, outliers were filtered by including dummy correction SAS software. variables for certain months.
+For all models, the normality assumption could not be rejected by any of the tests.
 First we discuss the model fit for the ARIMA and regression models.
 Then the interpretation of the parameter estimates is given.
 Finally, the forecasting accuracy of the various models is compared.

-Evaluation of model fit
+5.1 Evaluation of model fit

 Both the ARIMA models and the regression models are acceptable from a statistical point of view.
 That is, all necessary conditions are fulfilled to end up with valid models.
 Therefore, we need additional criteria to choose the best from these models.
-To evaluate the fit of the models for each dependent variable, we compute two information criteria, Akaike's Information Criterion or AIC (Akaike, 1974) and Bayesian Information Criterion or BIC (Schwarz, 1978).
-They can be used to compare models that fit the same series.
+To evaluate the fit of the models for each dependent variable, we compute two information criteria, Akaike's Information Criterion or AIC (26) and Bayesian Information Criterion or BIC (27).
+They can be used to compare models that fit the same series (25).
 The AIC is computed as $-2\log(L)+2k$, where L is the likelihood function and k is the number of free parameters.
 The BIC is computed as $-2\log(L)+\ln(n)k$, where n is the number of residuals that can be computed from the model.
-Both criteria are likelihoodbased and represent a trade-off between model fit and parsimony.
-The BIC tends to favor more parsimonious models compared to the AIC (Verbeek, 2000).
+Both criteria are likelihood-based and represent a trade-off between model fit and parsimony.
+The BIC tends to favor more parsimonious models compared to the AIC (28).
 For both criteria, the model is said to fit the data better when the AIC and BIC are lower.